 A powerful instrument of WPEC to accomplish progress in nuclear data is the so-called Subgroup (SG): members of WPEC identify a common area in nuclear data that requires improvement, and if enough support from the various data library projects is present, a Subgroup is defined that aims to move the field forward in a 3-5 year time frame.
 Recent successful examples of WPEC subgroups, which specific relevance to the US, are large-scale horizontal efforts like CIELO (SG40), on worldwide nuclear data evaluation for the most important fission energy related materials.
 The CIELO initiative has for example led to new ENDF/B-VIII evaluations for 235,238U, 56Fe and 16O among others, and the Generalized Nuclear Data (GND) format (SG38), or more specific efforts like covariance adjustment for improvement of nuclear data files (SG39).

-WPEC also hosts long-term Expert Groups, and current groups are working on the development of the Generalized Nuclear Data (GND) format, to provide a data library interface between nuclear physics and applications more modern that the ENDF-6 format, and the High-Priority Request List which assembles the most important nuclear data requests from applications in a unified format, to stimulate experimentalists and evaluators to provide these data.
+WPEC also hosts long-term Expert Groups;current groups are working on the development of the GND format, to provide a data library interface between nuclear physics and applications that are more modern that the ENDF-6 format, and the High-Priority Request List, which assembles the most important nuclear data requests from applications in a unified format, to stimulate experimentalists and evaluators to provide these data.
 A full list of past and current subgroups of WPEC is available at Ref. \cite{wpec}.

 The International Atomic Energy Agency (IAEA) covers the interests of its 170 member states.
-The main task of the IAEA Nuclear Data Section is to provide fundamental nuclear data bases for basic and applied use, with data originating from experiments and theoretical simulations and covering both nuclear structure and nuclear reaction data.
+The main task of the IAEA Nuclear Data Section is to provide fundamental nuclear data bases for basic and applied use, with data originating from experiments and theoretical simulations,covering both nuclear structure and nuclear reaction data.
 An important collaboration coordinated by the IAEA is the Nuclear Reaction Data Center Network, which is responsible for keeping the EXFOR database of experimental nuclear reaction data up to date.
-NNDC is responsible for the US input to the database.
+The NNDC is responsible for the US input to the database.

 In addition, the IAEA organizes Coordinated Research Projects (CRP) and technical meetings as instruments to align international nuclear data efforts towards the production of validated databases ready for applied use.
-Examples of recent and current CRP's include a 2018 venture centered on nuclear data for primary radiation damage has been completed, an ongoing effort to improve nuclear model parameters for fission reaction calculations by modern nuclear model codes such as EMPIRE, CCONE, COH3 and TALYS is ongoing, and an effort to create a first-ever evaluated database of radiative strength.
-In 2019, a CRP on fission yields will start which aims to produce updated fission yield libraries for the major actinides to respond to requests from reactor technology, safeguards and non-proliferation.
+Examples of recent and current CRP's include a completed 2018 venture centered on nuclear data for primary radiation damage, an ongoing effort to improve nuclear model parameters for fission reaction calculations by modern nuclear modeling codes (such as EMPIRE, CCONE, COH3 and TALYS), and an effort to create a first-ever evaluated database of radiative strength.
+In 2019, a CRP on fission yields will start which aims to produce updated fission yield libraries for the major actinides, in response to requests from reactor technology, safeguards and non-proliferation.

-Nuclear data evaluations of neutron-induced reactions for fission applications are covered by the International Nuclear Data Evaluation Network (INDEN), an IAEA initiative which continues the CIELO efforts of the NEA for differential nuclear data developments, and evaluations, for the most important materials relevant for fission technology.
-Other long term projects are the nuclear structure and decay data network NSDD, nuclear data for medical isotope production, with emphasis on data needs for monitor reactions and accelerator, neutron standards and the Fusion Evaluated Nuclear Data Library FENDL.
+Nuclear data evaluations of neutron-induced reactions for fission applications are covered by the International Nuclear Data Evaluation Network (INDEN), an IAEA initiative which continues the CIELO efforts of the NEA for differential nuclear data development, and evaluations, for the most important materials relevant to fission technology.
+Other long-term projects are the nuclear structure and decay data network (NSDD), nuclear data for medical isotope production (with emphasis on data needs for monitor reactions and accelerator), neutron standards, and the Fusion Evaluated Nuclear Data Library (FENDL).

 Crosscutting nuclear data needs